mikaelsundell/colorpicker/README.md

 Documentation
 -------------

 The Colorpicker app uses macOS to create images from the display for use with color picking.
 The app supports display profiles, different color formats and copy to clipboard functionality.
-All display color processesing uses LCMS for future portability.
+All display color processing uses LCMS for platform portability.

 **Display profile**